Are you running away from your life purpose?

 Even though I have not read the book yet, this is quite possibly one of my favourite quotes of all time as it so beautifully captures everything that love is about for me.
 Not just love between partners, but also between friends, family, and, most importantly, between you and you.
 Do you feel safe with yourself and your own truth?
 Are you able to spend time alone and enjoy your own company?
-Are you able to look in the mirror and say "you're safe with me"?
+Are you able to look in the mirror and say, "you're safe with me"?
 It has taken me years to feel safe with myself, but I can now honestly say that I love me.
-I can look in the mirror and say "You're safe with me", "I have got your back", "I trust you", "You are amazing", "I love you".
+I can look in the mirror and say, "You're safe with me", "I have got your back", "I trust you", "You are amazing", "I love you".
 I believe this is the greatest gift a woman can give to the world; her ability to love herself.
-When a woman loves herself, ALL of herself, her cup is always full and she is able to give and share from an endless souce of well being and unconditional love.
+When a woman loves herself, ALL of herself, her cup is always full, and she is able to give and share from an endless source of wellbeing and unconditional love.

 One of the things I noticed during my own return to self-love was my tendency to run away from it.
 Every time I was about to commit to an expansion I truly desired, I would begin feeling uncomfortable and restless and I would mistakenly interpret it as a signal that something was not right.

 If you were to look at the world today, it would be easy to tell yourself otherwise.
 Some people will even try to convince you the world is a horrible place to be.